 At the visitor center take advantage of the park rangers to discuss any questions or hiking trail suggestions you may have.
-Pick up a map and the park newspaper to find out daily activities.
+Pick up a map and the park newspaper to find out about daily activities.

 While at the visitor center check out the exhibits on display.
 Each site has different exhibits on nature, the park, southern mountain life, and culture.
 This will give everyone a better idea about the park’s history and what you are going to see while visiting.
 Plus the kids will enjoy it.